What to Eat Before Hot Yoga? What to Eat After Hot Yoga?

 Light snacks or meals

-Light snacks or meals helps to support the body’s recovery after hot yoga classes.
-Fuel with oats or avocado toast, or a bowl with rice, sweet potatoes, chicken or eggs, avocado, and broccoli can not be more perfect.
+Light snacks or meals help to support the body’s recovery after hot yoga classes.
+Fuel with oats or avocado toast, or a bowl with rice, sweet potatoes, chicken or eggs, avocado, and broccoli cannot be more perfect.